Moritz Richard Schomburgk: Australia

 After the revolutions of 1848, Richard and his brother Otto, (Note: Otto Alfred Carl Schomburgk was involved with Carl Muecke and Gustav Dröge as founders of the newspaper Suedaustralische Zeitung in 1848.
 He was a founder of the German Immigration Society that reopened the German Labour Office, to expedite immigration of suitable German citizens.
 He was appointed a Justice of the Peace in 1851 and as Rev. Dr Schomburgk appointed an officiating minister the same year.
 He was appointed to the Central Board of Education in 1852 and served as judge at the Gawler Races in 1853.
 He was a leader in the push to make two councils from the Mudla Wirra and Port Gawler Council, and creation of a network of meteorological observers, having himself taken regular observations since 1850.
 He died at home in Buchsfelde on 16 August 1857, aged 48, after a long illness.) and Otto's wife Maria Charlotte Schomburgk (née Von Selchow) emigrated to South Australia aboard the Princess Louise, arriving in August 1849.
 While at sea he married Pauline Henriette Schomburgk Kneib).
 Other emigrants by the Princess Louise include Carl Linger and Carl Wilhelm Ludwig Muecke.

 He settled in Gawler, South Australia; and, through this, he was one of a number of influential German-speaking residents such as Ludwig Becker, Hermann Beckler, William Blandowski, Amalie Dietrich, Wilhelm Haacke, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Carl Mücke (a.k.a.
 Muecke), Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
 Ruemker), Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, Georg von Neumayer, and Carl Wilhelmi who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).
 (Note: In relation to "Australasia", another German-speaking explorer and geologist, Julius von Haast (1822-1887), was appointed as the inaugural Curator/Director of the Canterbury Museum, in Christchurch, New Zealand in 1867.)

 In 1865, he became Director of the Adelaide Botanic Garden, a position he kept until his death and was succeeded by Maurice William Holtze.

+Schomburgk was also involved in acclimatisation experiments at the Adelaide Botanic Garden, overseeing trials of introduced species considered potentially useful to the colony.
+A contemporary newspaper report describes the introduction of gourami fish from Mauritius, which were transported with difficulty by sea and presented to the garden for experimental cultivation as a possible food resource.